ktx0r/-SIM-imp-vuln-mgmt-prog/README.md

 # Technology I'm Using
 - Azure for our VM (NSG settings, Rule Making)
 - Tenable as the Vulnerability Management Platform
-- PowerShell & BASH remediation scripts
+- PowerShell for remediation scripts

 # Table of Contents
 - [STEP 1: Vulnerability Management Policy Draft Creation](#step-1-vulnerability-management-policy-draft-creation)